 - Engaging.
-Games must be engaging, exciting, and downright addictive (think Farmville) if they are create the kind of immersive learning experiences that we need.
-Interactive learning components like quizzes, surveys, videos, podcasts, and even blogs can’t touch the all consuming motivation of a great game.
+Games must be engaging, exciting, and downright addictive (think Farmville) if they are creating the kind of immersive learning experiences that we need.
+Interactive learning components like quizzes, surveys, videos, podcasts, and even blogs can’t touch the all-consuming motivation of a great game.

 - Cost effective.
 If you have ten million dollars laying around, you can hire a top game designer to create something pretty amazing, but most organizations and certainly education environments don’t have that kind of funding.
 We need to develop strategies to create games that meet the first four criteria without breaking the bank.